SensorsINI/chipmunk/README.md

    ```
    The tutorial circuit (`lesson1.lgf`) will open automatically for first-time users.

 **Note:** Pre-built binaries are for Linux x86_64.
-For other platforms, see the developer instructions below.
+For macOS (including Apple Silicon), build from source using the developer instructions below.

 ### For Developers: Build from Source